ra2diy/Ra2ChsCsf/Pull_Request.md

 </details>

 > [!NOTE]
-> Due to rendering limitations in the client, some map descriptions may display unexpected line breaks at certain resolutions.
-These are not manually added in translation files.
+> Some map descriptions may display unexpected line breaks at certain resolutions due to a client-side rendering limitation.
+We believe this is a client-level issue and is not fixable within the translation.

 Please review and suggest any required adjustments.
 Thank you for your collaboration.